-Anyone who started his or her PhD-research after April 1, 2015 with the goal to eventually defend the thesis at the VU, has to acquire a total of 30 EC worth of training during the PhD tract.
+Anyone who started his or her PhD-research after April 1, 2015 with the goal to eventually defend the thesis at Vrije Universiteit, has to acquire a total of 30 EC (European Credits) worth of training during the PhD track.
+This requirement applies equally to PhD candidates employed by VU (internal PhD candidates) and to external PhD students who do research in their own time.

 At the Faculty of Law, the PhD training is offered by the Graduate School.
 The training consists of several mandatory, mandatory optional and optional components.
-Here you can find the exact content of the PhD training.
+Details of the training program can be found on the Graduate School webpage.
+PhD students can also choose to take courses offered by other Graduate Schools or research institutes.

 Nature of the Graduate School PhD training